Why the TU Dublin City Campus (formerly DIT)?

-One of my favourite things about DIT (that my friends would literally beg to differ about) is that DIT is not concentrated in one campus, like most universities.
+One of my favourite things about TU Dublin City Campus (that my friends would literally beg to differ about) is that TU is not concentrated in one campus, like most universities.
 You could have classes at 9am in Aungier Street and a class at 11am in Bolton Street or even Grangegorman.
 Mind you, these campuses are at least 2km apart from each other.

 For someone who enjoys exploring, the campus is the equivalent to being in Narnia.
 And if your classes were primarily located in one campus, how likely would you be to explore the rest of the town?
 Very unlikely.
 Also, all the moving around keeps you active so you don’t have to go to the gym.

 What is DIT?

 Now what’s TU Dublin City Campus (formerly DIT)?
 DIT was an acronym for Dublin Institute of Technology — and one of the major institutes of technology in Ireland and has now merged with Institute of Technology Tallaght and Institute of Technology Blanchardstown to form Technological University Dublin (TUD).
 Exciting.

 Although, the different TU campuses were a pretty enticing offer, they were not the major reason why I chose to study there.
 TU Dublin City Campus is one of the only 3rd level education systems in Ireland that offers first-hand experience in your major from your first year.
 They literally have first year Engineering students building robots in the first semester for a showdown match.